Chesapeake names ex-Conoco chief Dunham chairman

 Dunham has been credited with turning around a struggling Conoco in the 1990s when, as head of its oil and gas production business, he sold $2 billion of assets and focused spending on its best-performing fields.

-Some analysts wondered whether Dunham was selected to prepare Chesapeake for a possible sale, something that both Hawkins and Icahn have urged the Oklahoma City, Oklahoma company to consider.
+Some analysts wondered whether Dunham might have been selected to prepare Chesapeake for a possible sale.

 "Given (Dunham's) age, I'm left wondering if his appointment doesn't signal something bigger is afoot," said Morningstar analyst Mark Hanson.
 "At 73, he obviously is a very accomplished guy.
+That Marine Corps service probably gives him some sharper elbows.
 If this is his last hurrah, it's not going to be waiting for gas prices to recover, it's going to be a sale."

-Another shareholder said Dunham's membership on the boards of Union Pacific Corp (UNP.N) and Louisiana-Pacific Corp (LPX.N) could weaken his focus on Chesapeake.

-"I would have thought the chairman would have been a little more hands on," said David Dreman, chairman of Dreman Value Management LLP, which owns about 1 million shares.
-"We're not getting an active chairman."

 Despite being rejected by about three quarters of the company's shareholders in a vote earlier this month, Chesapeake said it would keep V. Burns Hargis on the board to help complete a review of McClendon's financing arrangements.